9 Things To Know About Ben Bradley's Tweet Libelling Jeremy Corbyn

 8. This was an expensive mistake for Ben Bradley – and good news for a Mansfield food bank.

 Labour sources say Bradley has paid damages of around £10,000 to a homelessness charity and a food bank in his Mansfield constituency, although no figure has been officially confirmed.
-If he picks up the entire bill himself that's a hefty sum – and could wipe out the part-time salary he has been given as vice-chairman of the Conservative party.
+If he picks up the entire bill himself that's a hefty sum – and could wipe out the part-time salary he has been given as vice chair of the Conservative party.

 9. Legal threats can kill stories and taking on the press works for Corbyn.